leomeyer/OPDI/code/c/configs/opdid/plugins/automation/WindowPlugin/readme.txt

 the open state of the window.
 All other items disable the manual control of the window and switch it to automatic control.

-The window requires a sensor to detect the closed position.
-You have to specify a DigitalPort node (in Input mode) for the plugin to read this sensor.
+The window supports an optional sensor to detect the closed position.
+You can specify a DigitalPort node for the plugin to treat as a sensor input.

 The motor is controlled by two lines MotorA and MotorB whose truth table is as follows: